tudelft3d/website/jobs/chek/index.md

 - Definition of the level of information need for rule checking and model preparation.
 - Representation of required design information according to OpenBIM and open geospatial standards.
 - Development of a Geo to BIM converter.
-To support these tasks, we are looking for two candidates who can be either a first stage or a recognised researcher, or a scientific developer.
+To support these tasks, we are looking for two candidates who can be either a first stage (postdoc) researcher, a recognised researcher, or a scientific developer.

 Here you can find a few links to earlier related work done in our group: